-A laddered portfolio is structured by purchasing several bonds with differing maturities, for example: three, five, seven and 10 years.
+A laddered portfolio is structured by purchasing several bonds with differing maturities, for example: three, five, seven and ten years.
 As each bond matures, proceeds are reinvested in a new bond at the longer-term end of the ladder, which often is the highest yield within the desired maturity range.
 If interest rates are rising, the maturing principal can be invested at higher rates.
-If rates are falling, the reinvestment of proceeds will be at lower rates but the remaining ladder will still be locked in and earning higher yields, helping to potentially smooth out the total return on the portfolio.
+If rates are falling, the reinvestment of proceeds will be at lower rates but the remaining ladder will still be locked-in and earning higher yields, helping to potentially smooth out the income generated by the portfolio.
 Bond ladders containing non-callable bonds may be more predictable as the term of investment is fixed and will not change.
 Some examples of various ladder structures are listed below.

 Investors who do not have sufficient funds to build a complete ladder, but can save enough for a rung each year, should begin in the middle and add positions on either side in subsequent years.
 For long-term investors, systematic investing also provides the ability to take advantage of swings in interest rates.

 (Source: Raymond James) This example is for illustrative purposes only.
-Investments involve risk and you may incur a profit or a loss.
 The analysis would be different if compared to CDs of other maturities.
+Past performance is not indicative of future results.
+Investing always involves risk and you may incur a profit or loss.
+No investment strategy can guarantee success.

 Interest rates should play a key role in the investment decision-making process.
 For example, if interest rates are higher than in recent years, investors may decide to invest all of their assets at one time.
 On the other hand, if interest rates are lower, investors may decide not to invest, anticipating missed opportunities for a greater return should interest rates increase in the future.
 Although investors cannot control, or even predict interest rates, their financial security may depend on the successful management of them.